jayelle0609/Machine-Learning-Competitions-/README.md

-# 🏆 Kaggle Machine Learning Competitions Folder (with final model score)
+# 🏆 Kaggle Machine Learning Competitions Folder

 Welcome to my collection of **Kaggle competition projects**!
 This repository showcases my code, experiments, and final scores from various machine learning challenges I’ve participated in.
-Each folder corresponds to a specific competition and includes my approach, notebooks, and final scores.
+Each folder corresponds to a specific competition.

 ---